 Kwanzaa is a week-long celebration of African American heritage.
 Take part in the rich culture of this holiday during one of the kid-friendly Kwanzaa events around Maryland.

 Check out all the Kwanzaa events going on in Baltimore, Annapolis, Washington, D.C., and other locations around Maryland.
 For even more holiday fun, make sure to check out our list of New Year’s Eve events.

-Updating for 2020.
+Updating for 2022.
 List is updated regularly.

-Principles of Kwanzaa
+The Spirit of Kwanzaa 2022